Create and interact with custom views

 When exiting a custom view, you can navigate back to the published version of the workbook, or to a workbook draft:

 - To exit to the published version: Select Close view.
-The workbook header will turn back to white, indicating you have exited the custom view.
+The workbook header turns back to white, indicating you have exited the custom view.

 - To exit to a draft: From the document menu, select Edit > Edit workbook.
 Select Discard changes.